mhasan004/GasLeakProject-Merged/README.md

      * `GasHistory_2010_ReportFrequency_Monthly.csv` - lists how many gas leaks reports there were per month, per census tract

 ## B) Correlation Comparison Program - Easily Check Relevancy of a Dataset
-Dashboard to check relevancy of a dataset before use.
-Compares the correlation of all fields of a dataset against our gas leak report data for all seasons, Summer only, Autumn only, Winter only, Fall only.
-Can use this program to easy find which field, if any, of the dataset can be usable.
+* Dashboard to check the relevancy of a dataset before use.
+Compares the correlation of all fields of a dataset against our gas leak report data for any season.
+* Can use this program to easy find which field of the dataset, if any, of the dataset can be usable.
 Fields with high correlation are usable.

 <img src=PicGifs/dashboard_demo_faster.gif width="800">